QubesOS/qubes-doc/developer/general/package-contributions.md

     If the pull request passes the QCR's review, the QCR pushes a [signed][sig] tag to the HEAD commit stating that it has passed review and fast-forward merges the pull request.
     If the pull request does not pass the QCR's review, the QCR leaves a comment on the pull request explaining why not, and the QCR may decide to close the pull request.

+In all the cases, the first condition to be validated by the QCR's review is to ensure that the current packaging (RPM, DEB, etc.) **will not** hijack any core packages of [QubesOS] and of course, none of [QubesOS-contrib] packages too.

 Package Maintainers
 -------------------
 If you contribute a package, we assume that you will be the maintainer of that package, unless you tell us otherwise.